ademi3/networked-connect-four/README.md

 Enter two unique usernames (one for each client window).

-The server will automatically pair them into a game.
+The server automatically pairs them into a game.

 Now you're all set to start!